robertjskelton/robertjskelton.github.io/_posts/2023-08-27-ezgo-txt-grab-bar-and-triangle-install.markdown

 ---
 layout: post
-title:  "EZGO TXT Golf Cart - Safety Grab Bar and Triangle Install"
+title:  "E-Z-GO TXT Golf Cart - Safety Grab Bar and Triangle Install"
 date:   2023-08-27 10:00:14 -0400
 categories: cars
 ---

 ![Golf Cart](/images/golfcart/5.jpg)

-We bought a 2015 EZGO TXT golf cart, and it didn't come with a safety grab bar, or low speed vehicle triangle.
+We purchased a 2015 E-Z-GO TXT golf cart, and it didn't come with a safety grab bar, or low speed vehicle triangle.
+I wanted to install them to drive legally and for safety of the rear passengers.

 ![Golf Cart](/images/golfcart/1.jpg)